rixiobarrios/js-debugging-errors/README.md

 - Inaccurate or incomplete logic.
 - Incorrect usage of a method.

-JavaScript will throw an error with a message explaining (as best it can) what the cause is.
+JavaScript will throw an error to the console with a message explaining (as best it can) what the cause is.
 Interpreting these messages is a _learned skill_, one you will have the opportunity to practice in this lab!